henningBunk/advent-of-code-kotlin-template/README.md

 ## Tests
 Tests are prepared.
 They are written with [KoTest](https://kotest.io/).
 Please make sure to install the KoTest IntelliJ Idea plugin from the plugin repository in the settings.
-For KoTests API have a look into the [documentation](https://kotest.io/docs/framework/framework.html) and the [assertions](https://kotest.io/docs/assertions/assertions.html).

-If you need to mock something, [MockK](https://mockk.io/) is ready to go.
+Each day you can insert the given example data and solution into the according test class.
+Running the tests will check if your solution will result in the correct answer.

 You can execute the tests with one of these options:
-* Clicking the play button next to the test class or method (KoTest plugin required)
+* Click the play button next to the test class or method (KoTest plugin required)
-* Selecting and running the according run configuration
+* Select and run the according run configuration
-* Executing `./gradlew :app:test --tests "day{XY}.Day{XY}Test"`
+* Execute `./gradlew :app:test --tests "day{XY}.Day{XY}Test"`

+If you want to write more tests along the way:
+* For KoTests API have a look into the [documentation](https://kotest.io/docs/framework/framework.html) and the list of [assertions](https://kotest.io/docs/assertions/assertions.html).
+* If you need to mock something, [MockK](https://mockk.io/) is ready to go.